Whoaa512/starred/README.md

 ## Java

+- [00-Evan/shattered-pixel-dungeon](https://github.com/00-Evan/shattered-pixel-dungeon) - Shattered Pixel Dungeon is an open-source traditional roguelike dungeon crawler with randomized levels and enemies, and hundreds of items to collect and use.
+It's based on the source code of Pixel Dun
 - [conductor-oss/conductor](https://github.com/conductor-oss/conductor) - Conductor is an event driven orchestration platform
 - [apple/pkl](https://github.com/apple/pkl) - A configuration as code language with rich validation and tooling.
 - [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - locally hosted web application that allows you to perform various operations on PDF files